-Budget and Justification: Provide a justification of the budget for the entire proposed period of support, including salaries and benefits, supplies, equipment, patient care costs, animal care costs, other expenses, and indirect costs.
-Applications requesting more than \$200,000 (total costs) over a maximum of 2 years will be administratively withdrawn from consideration.
+Provide a compelling justification of the budget for the entire proposed period of support, including salaries and benefits, supplies, equipment, patient care costs, animal care costs, and other expenses.
+Applications requesting more than \$200,000 (total costs) over a maximum period of 24 months (2 years) will be administratively withdrawn from consideration.

 In preparing the requested budget, applicants should be aware of the following:

 - Major equipment purchases are discouraged for this funding mechanism.
 Equipment having a useful life of more than 1 year and an acquisition cost of \$5,000 or more per unit must be specifically approved by CPRIT.
 An applicant does not need to seek this approval prior to submitting the application. - Texas law limits the amount of grant funds that may be spent on indirect costs to no more than 5 percent of the total award amount (5.263 percent of the direct costs).
-Guidance regarding indirect cost recovery can be found in CPRIT's administrative rules.
+Guidance regarding indirect cost recovery can be found in CPRIT's administrative rules, which are available at www.cprit.state.tx.us.
+So-called grants management and facilities fees (e.g., sponsored programs fees; grants and contracts fees; electricity, gas and water; custodial fees; maintenance fees; etc.) may not be requested.
+Applications that include such budgetary items will be rejected administratively and returned without review.